 - British Council's Education Initiatives in Indonesia: An overview of the projects and initiatives run by the British Council in the education sector in Indonesia.

 Private schools in Indonesia often focus on a holistic approach, emphasising both academic and non-academic achievements.
 They usually incorporate extra-curricular activities, from arts to sports, allowing students to explore and hone their talents.
 The smaller class sizes compared to public schools allow individual attention, ensuring students get the necessary support.

-National plus schools in Indonesia offer a curriculum that both meets and exceeds the requirements of the local Indonesian curriculum, sometimes taught in combination with the International Baccalaureate (IB).
-Many of these schools teach in English.
+Indonesian private schools generally offer a curriculum that both meets and exceeds the requirements of the Indonesian curriculum, sometimes taught in combination with the International Baccalaureate (IB).
+Many of these schools also teach in English.

-The majority of these schools cater for Indonesian students, with expatriate students often making up only a small proportion of the school's student population.
-They do, however, accept expat children and these schools are a good alternative for expats who work for companies that do not cover education fees.
+Most of these schools cater for Indonesian students, with international students often making up only a tiny proportion of the school's student body.
+Indonesian private schools do accept expat children, and these schools are a more affordable alternative to international schools for expats who work for companies that do not cover education fees.